 Over the last year, BSI has focused on strengthening the capacity of the national standards system to support industry, society and government.
 The business has continued to grow, with 2,452 new or revised standards published, while the 1,754 withdrawn standards signifies a sustained commitment to simplifying the standards landscape for businesses and consumers alike.
-In line with both current and future business needs, the focus of the standards team has been placed on topics such as ageing society, connected and autonomous vehicles, smart cities, Internet of Things, blockchain, occupational health and safety, circular economy, digital manufacturing and big data.
+In line with both current and future business needs, the focus of the standards team has been placed on topics such as aging society, connected and autonomous vehicles, smart cities, Internet of Things, blockchain, occupational health and safety, circular economy, digital manufacturing and big data.

 As the UK’s National Standards Body, BSI has been working closely with the government ahead of Britain’s exit from the European Union.
 Working with a range of departments (Department for Business, Energy and Industrial Strategy, the Department for Exiting the European Union and the Department for International Trade), as well as industry and consumers, BSI remains optimistic that the UK’s membership in European Standards Organizations (CEN and CENELEC) will continue after 29th March 2019.